Giant cuttlefish: Lifecycle and reproduction

 Giant cuttlefish live for one to two years.
 Breeding takes place with the onset of the southern winter.
 Males abandon their normal cryptic colouring and set out to dazzle the females by adopting rapidly changing bright colours and striking patterns.
 Females are polyandrous, and collaborative research indicates the tendency for females to reproduce using male genetic material deposited in spermatangia more favorably than in sperm receptacles directly.
 Females then attach their eggs to the undersides of rocks in caves or crevices, where they hatch within three to five months.
 A. apama is semelparous, and death follows shortly after a single mating cycle and laying of eggs that will spawn the next generation.
 A. apama has poor anaerobic capability compared to most aquatic invertebrates and a lack of food leads to catabolism.
 Stomach-content analysis indicates fasting during the breeding season, and as A. apama can catabolise no more than 50% of its body weight, it slowly loses physical condition as the season progresses and eventually dies.
 Throughout their range, these cephalopods breed in pairs or small groups, laying eggs in suitable caves or rock crevices.
 Loose spawning aggregations can form, but rarely exceed 10 animals in any one location, with one known exception; hundreds of thousands aggregate along rocky reefs between Whyalla and Point Lowly in the Upper Spencer Gulf.
 While surveys suggest that juveniles leave these spawning grounds after hatching, nothing is known of their subsequent movement or lifestyle strategies as a juvenile.
 Adults return to the aggregation site the following winter, or may delay their return by an additional year.

 Predators

-The Australian giant cuttlefish is eaten by Indo-Pacific bottlenose dolphins, which have been observed (in South Australia's Spencer Gulf) to have developed a technique for removing the ink and cuttlebone from a cuttlefish before eating it.
-They are also eaten by Long-nosed fur seals.
-Yellowtail kingfish are also known to eat cephalopods.
-This has raised concerns about Yellowtail kingfish escapees from commercial fish farms impacting other species in Spencer Gulf including eating emergent Giant Australian cuttlefish or their eggs.
+The Australian giant cuttlefish is preyed upon by a variety of marine predators.
+In South Australia's Spencer Gulf, Indo-Pacific bottlenose dolphins have been observed using a specialized technique to remove the ink and cuttlebone before consuming the cuttlefish.

+Long-nosed fur seals (Arctocephalus forsteri) are also known predators, and various cephalopods—including cuttlefish—are taken by yellowtail kingfish (Seriola lalandi).

+The predation of cephalopods by yellowtail kingfish has raised ecological concerns in Spencer Gulf, particularly regarding the potential impact of aquaculture escapees on wild species, including the giant Australian cuttlefish and their eggs.

 Conservation status

-In 2009 the species was listed as Near Threatened on the IUCN Red List of Threatened Species due to an observed declining trend at that time.
+In 2009 the species was listed as "near threatened" on the IUCN Red List of Threatened Species due to an observed declining trend at that time.